DingjieFu/ZeroMamba/README.md

 <h3> ZeroMamba: Exploring Visual State Space Model for Zero-Shot Learning </h3>
 </div>

+## News
+We will release the entire codes in the following days.

 ## Notes
 This repository includes the following materials for testing and checking our results reported in our paper: